Lecturer, Center for the Study of Ethnicity and Race, Columbia University

 Term Assistant Professor of Anthropology, Barnard College, Columbia University

-Sarah Muir is Term Assistant Professor of Anthropology at Barnard College, Columbia University.
-Her work examines the practical logics of economic investment, ethical evaluation, and political critique, with a particular focus on social class and financial crisis.
+Sarah Muir's work examines the practical logics of economic investment, ethical evaluation, and political critique, with a particular focus on social class and financial crisis.
 Situated at the intersection of semiotic, political-economic, and historical anthropology, her research is grounded in ethnographic fieldwork in Buenos Aires, Argentina.
+She is currently finishing a book manuscript entitled The Work of Suspicion: Engendering Capital, Routinizing Critique, which examines the consolidation of a national middle-class public in the aftermath of Argentina's 2001/2 financial crisis.

-Dipali Mukhopadhyay teaches international security at the School of International and Public Affairs, where she is a faculty affiliate of the Saltzman Institute of War and Peace Studies.
+Dipali Mukhopadhyay is a faculty affiliate of the Saltzman Institute of War and Peace Studies.
 She recently published the book Warlords, Strongman Governors and State Building in Afghanistan (Cambridge, 2014).
 Prior to joining SIPA and Saltzman, Mukhopadhyay spent 2011 as a post-doctoral fellow at Princeton University.
+She has been conducting research in Afghanistan since 2007 and made her first trip to the country for a project with the Aga Khan Development Network in 2004.
+She also conducted research along the Turkey-Syria border in 2013 and 2014.

-Premilla Nadasen is a visiting professor at Barnard College.
-She received her Ph.D. from Columbia University in 1999 and her B.A. from the University of Michigan.
+Premilla Nadasen received her Ph.D. from Columbia University in 1999 and her B.A. from the University of Michigan.
 Her dissertation on the welfare rights movement was nominated from the Bancroft Award.
 Her book, Welfare Warriors: The Welfare Rights Movement in the United States (Routeledge 2005), outlines the ways in which African American women on welfare forged a feminism of their own out of the political and cultural circumstances of the late 1960s and 1970s.
+It won the 2005 John Hope Franklin Publication Prize awarded by the American Studies Association for best book in American Studies.

 Associate Director, Barnard Center for Research on Women

 Tami Navarro is a cultural anthropologist who holds a Ph.D. from Duke University.
 She is the Associate Director of the Barnard Center for Research on Women and Executive Editor of the Center’s online journal, Scholar and Feminist Online.
 Her work has been funded by the Mellon Foundation, the Wenner-Gren Foundation, the Social Science Research Council, the American Anthropological Association, and the Ford Foundation.
-Dr. Navarro has held positions at Rutgers University, Wesleyan University, and Columbia University.
+Her work has been published in the journals Cultural Anthropology, Transforming Anthropology, and The Caribbean Writer.
+She is currently at work on a manuscript entitled Virgin Capital: Financial Services as Development in the US Virgin Islands.

 Associate Professor, Africana Studies and History, Barnard College

-Professor of Sociology and Women and Gender Studies
+Professor of Sociology and Women and Gender Studies, Columbia University

 George Welwood Murray Professor of Legal History, Columbia Law School

 Christina Duffy Ponsa is the George Welwood Murray Professor of Legal History at Columbia Law School, where she teaches constitutional law and American legal history.
 Professor Ponsa is the author of several articles on the constitutional law and history of American territorial expansion and empire, and co-editor of Foreign in a Domestic Sense: Puerto Rico, American Expansion, and the Constitution (Duke U. Press, 2001).
-She holds degrees from Princeton (A.B.
-1990, Ph.D.
-2010), Cambridge (M.Phil.
-1995), and Yale (J.D.
-1998).
+Before joining the Columbia faculty in 2007, she served as a law clerk to Judge José A. Cabranes on the Second Circuit Court of Appeals and to Justice Stephen G. Breyer on the United States Supreme Court.

-Professor of Anthropology and Women's and Gender Studies
+Professor of Anthropology and Women's and Gender Studies, Columbia University

 Assistant Professor of Clinical Bioethics, Department of Psychiatry, Columbia University College of Physicians and Surgeons